imacrayon/alpine-ajax/docs/reference.md

 </table>
 </div>

-## AJAX events
+## Events

-You can listen for AJAX events to perform additional actions during an AJAX request:
+You can listen for events to perform additional actions during the lifecycle of an AJAX request:

 <div class="table">
 <table>